sahilrajput03/dapp-decentralized-exchange/Readme.md

 For memory arrays there is no such thing as dynamic size memory array thus it has to be declared as specific sized array.

-Memory arrays are not stored in the blockchain after we finish callig the function in our smart contract.
+MEMORY ARRAYS are not stored in the blockchain after we finish callig the function in our smart contract.

 ```sol